 There is one quote from Jessi in this post that I LOVE.
 “It is the things that we work the hardest for that will reward us the most.”
 This couldn't be truer.
 The fear of failing, the fear of looking stupid, the fear of not being smart enough are all things that might “stop” you from taking the first step towards financial success.
 I love how honest Jessi is in this post.
 She lets you know up-front that budgeting will be work, it won't be easy, but the reward is worth the struggle.

 Imagine knowing how much money you have left to spend in any given month, having a saving strategy for your family savings account, or having a successful debt repayment plan.
 This post will help you get there.

-How to Budget For Beginners: A 6-Step Guide – Natalie Bacon
+How to Create a Budget: A 6-Step Guide – Natalie Bacon

 I love how Natalie admits she is a spender right off the bat.
 I don't know about you, but this gives me hope.
 It shows that you can be a spender and still budget successfully.
 It's all about priorities.
 Your goals and priorities will be very different from your best friend's, or your next door neighbor.
 It's important that you understand that your budget will only work for you if it is designed specifically for you.
 So don't be afraid if you are doing something differently, or have incorporated a unique component to your budget, as long as it works for you, that's all that matters.
 Natalie shows you how to create a budget in 6 simple, easy to follow steps.
 Pay close attention to her final note at the end.

 The Beginner's Guide to Budgeting Series – Creative Savings